 The Transparency Code for smaller Councils was introduced by central government in 2015 to ensure that all Councils with an annual turnover of up to £25,000 make public a raft of information about their financial dealings and governance.
-Claxton Parish Council published its first return in September 2015 and its second in April 2016.
-This is the third and comes shortly after the close of financial year 2016-17.
+Claxton Parish Council published its third return in April 2017.
+This is the fourth and comes shortly after the close of financial year 2017-18.

 The Parish Council is required to publish:

 - all items of expenditure above £100;

 - annual governance statement,

 - details of public land and building assets, and

 - minutes, agendas and meeting papers of formal meetings.

 Claxton’s contribution to the Code for the financial year 2017-18 is as follows

 All individual items of expenditure, both above and below £100, are listed in the bi-monthly minutes of the Council, which can be viewed elsewhere in this website.
 In practice there are few in excess of £100, and these are set out below.
 All VAT is recovered as a matter of course in the following financial year.
 All but h. below are recurring items of expenditure.

 a.
 The Clerk’s net salary (£1,172.38 in 2017-18), paid every two months in May, July, September, November, January and March.